 In 1891 Melchior Pieper, owner of the South Pacific Hotel, originated the idea of rebuilding the wharf.
 He gathered the piling of the first pier that had washed to shore and stored it behind his hotel, which was near Third and Pacific Streets.
 Seeing an opportunity to attract more visitors to his stately hotel, Pieper suggested that the pier be built at the foot of Third Street.
 The town was slow to move at first, but, finally in 1894 a second pier was built with iron pilings at a length of 400 feet.
 It was affectionately called the “little iron wharf”.
 In 1896 at a cost of $2,000 it was extended.
 Citizens proposed extending it yet again in 1900, but it was damaged severely in 1902 by heavy storms.

 Storms have always taken their toll on our piers, and one of the worst storms in Oceanside’s history destroyed 385 feet of the pier in 1942.
-A second bond issue of $175,000 was passed in 1946 for construction of the fifth pier.
+A second bond issue of $175,000 was passed in 1946 for construction of the fifth pier which was completed in 1947.
 At the time of its construction it was the longest pier on the west coast.